danfergo/yarok/README.md

 | Name        | Description                                                                                                                                                                                                                                                                                                                                                                                    |
 |-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | tag         | To be used as the tag in the .xml templates.                                                                                                                                                                                                                                                                                                                        |
+| extends     | References the parent template.
+This component body is appended to the "parent" body.
 | Components  | References to the classes/components to be used as subcomponents in this component.
 | Defaults    | Configs that can be referenced in the template using ``${conf}``, and can be (re)configured when launching the platform.
 | Interfaces  | MuJoCo ``interface_mjc`` or Real Hardware ``interface_hw`` interfaces, used to interface with the real/sim platforms.
 Before instantiating the component, Yarok merges the appropriate environment interface with the component class, effectively becoming one.
 Thus, the component class should declare the interface(s) common public methods (api) as empty/pass for static typing.